RATIU5/granny-php/README.md

 docker-compose up
 ```

-(If you are using Linux, this command will need to be installed separately)
+(If you are using Linux, this command will need to be installed separately, and run as
+`docker compose up`)

 ## Starting Granny